-After 18 months of competition, the judges will review all Phase I Submissions and equally distribute Milestone Prizes from \$1 million USD to up to 20 semi-finalist winners.
+After 18 months of competition, the judges will review all Phase I Submissions and equally distribute Milestone Prizes from a total of \$1 million USD among Finalist Teams.
 At the discretion of the judges, these awards may be granted on a conditional basis, subject to the team's demonstrated commitment to continuing to develop and advance their solutions and to compete for the Grand Prize.
 Teams that do not receive or do not compete for Milestone Prizes may still be eligible to compete for the Grand Prizes, at the discretion of the judges.